๐ŸŽปIntro to Humanities

 Frida Kahlo

-• Fused Mexican folk art traditions with Surrealist techniques—though she rejected the Surrealist label, calling her work "my own reality"
+• Fused Mexican folk art traditions with Surrealist techniques, though she rejected the Surrealist label, famously saying she painted "my own reality"

-• Physical suffering shaped her visual vocabulary—a near-fatal bus accident at 18 left her with lifelong injuries, and her paintings depict spinal columns, surgical corsets, and wounded bodies with unflinching directness
+• Physical suffering shaped her visual vocabulary.
+A near-fatal bus accident at age 18 left her with lifelong injuries, and her paintings depict spinal columns, surgical corsets, and wounded bodies with unflinching directness

 Louise Bourgeois

-• Coined the term "Cells" for her enclosed installation spaces—these room-sized works trap viewers with objects representing memory, fear, and family dynamics
+• Coined the term "Cells" for her enclosed installation spaces.
+These room-sized works surround viewers with objects representing memory, fear, and family dynamics

-• Giant spider sculptures ("Maman") represent her mother—the 30-foot bronze arachnids symbolize protection, weaving, and the complexity of maternal relationships
+• Giant spider sculptures ("Maman") represent her mother.
+The 30-foot bronze arachnids symbolize protection, weaving, and the complexity of maternal relationships.
+Her mother was a tapestry restorer, which makes the weaving connection literal as well as metaphorical

-• Worked for over 70 years, gaining major recognition only after age 70—her career demonstrates how women artists were often overlooked until feminist art history emerged
+• Worked for over 70 years, gaining major recognition only after age 70.
+Her career illustrates how women artists were often overlooked until feminist art history emerged and began recovering their contributions

 Yayoi Kusama

-• Infinity Rooms create immersive experiences of self-obliteration—mirrored spaces with lights dissolve boundaries between viewer and artwork
+• Infinity Rooms create immersive experiences of self-obliteration.
+Mirrored spaces filled with lights dissolve the boundaries between viewer and artwork, producing a sense of infinite space

-• Polka dots as therapeutic practice—her signature motif emerged from hallucinations she experienced since childhood, transforming mental illness into artistic vision
+• Polka dots as therapeutic practice.
+Her signature motif emerged from hallucinations she has experienced since childhood, transforming mental illness into a distinctive artistic vision

-• Voluntarily lives in a psychiatric hospital in Tokyo—has resided there since 1977 while maintaining a studio across the street, producing art daily
+• Has voluntarily lived in a psychiatric hospital in Tokyo since 1977, while maintaining a studio across the street where she produces art daily

 Modernist Innovators: Redefining Form